hinto-janai/festival/gui/README.md

 ```

 # Disk
-Festival saves all of its important files within the "OS data" directory.
+Festival saves all of its files within the "OS data" directory.

 You can delete this folder to reset Festival's state/settings and the Collection, or more easily, just run:
 ```bash